CWA 2017 Conference and Annual Awards Banquet

 Susan Willett – “Telling Tails: How to write and craft posts that attract, engage, and keep your audience coming back for more”

 Synopsis: How do some blogs get so many followers?
 Why do certain posts get shared repeatedly?
 Why did that tweet or photo go viral?
 It all starts with great content.
 Writing is a craft, and this session provides tips and tools that every author can use to create great stories, posts and content that grab readers and keep them coming back.

 Susan C. Willett’s award-winning original stories, photography, and humor can be found on her website LifeWithDogsAndCats.com, as well as on Facebook, Twitter, Instagram, Pinterest, and YouTube.
 The creator — along with her pets — of Dogs and Cats Texting™, Haiku by Cat™ (and Haiku by Dog™), she shares her home with shelter dogs Lilah, Jasper, and Tucker, as well as rescued cats Dawn, Athena, Elsa Clair, and Calvin T. Katz, The Most Interesting Cat in the World™, whose photo went viral and now has his own Facebook, Instagram, and Twitter accounts.
 Currently at work on a humorous memoir and a pet-related novel, Susan keeps her menagerie fed and amused through her day job as a corporate communications consultant.

 Book Signing Opportunities at the 2017 CWA Conference

-So if you have been on the fence about attending the conference, hesitate no longer and register here.
+Still on the fence about attending the conference?
+Hesitate no longer and register here.

 2017 CWA Conference Editor Appointments